 Top-most window activities

-Session Recording can log the insertion of a Client Drive Mapping (CDM) mapped or generic redirected USB mass storage device in a client device where Citrix Workspace app for Windows or for Mac is installed, and can tag the event in the recording.
+Session Recording can log the insertion of a Client Drive Mapping (CDM) mapped or generic redirected USB mass storage device in a client where Citrix Workspace app for Windows or for Mac is installed.
+Session Recording tags these events in the recording.

 Currently, only the insertion of USB mass storage devices (USB Class 08) can be logged.
 To make the feature work as expected, upgrade the Session Recording Administration components and the Session Recording Agent to Version 1811 or later.
 For more information, see Event logging policies.

-Session recording supports the logging of both application starts and ends.
-When you add a process to the App monitoring list, applications driven by the added process and its child processes are monitored.
+Session Recording supports logging of both application starts and ends.
+When you add a process to the App monitoring list, apps driven by the added process and its child processes are monitored.
 Child processes of a parent process that starts before Session Recording runs can also be captured.

 You can log user activities on supported browsers and tag the events in the recording.
 The browser name, URL, and page title are logged.
 For an example, see the following screen capture.